 - Movement of inventory

 - Customer satisfaction

 Inventory Planning Models

-Inventory planning systems won’t look the same for every business.
+Inventory planningand control systems won’t look the same for every business.
 As such, there are various different inventory planning models.
-In fact, there are three main examples.
+In fact, there are three main examples of inventory planning methods.

 The models meet the needs of different types of companies.
 Primarily those dealing in: